svc333/overview/glossary/glossary.md

 {: #x2262995}

 An entity that is used or produced by a software or systems development process.
 Examples of artifacts include designs, requirements, source files, plans, scripts, simulations, models, test plans, and binary executable files.
 In an HTTP context, artifacts have a URI and are called resources.

+### assembly
+{: #x2260813}

+An application programming interface that provides rich functionality for interacting with an application.
+The assembly  makes side calls to external services and then transforms and aggregates the response before a response is relayed to the calling application.

 ### authentication (AuthN)
 {: #x2014567}